TurboWarp/extensions/docs/Xeltalliv/simple3D.md

 (texture from costume [costume1 v] :: sensing)
 ```
 Creates texture from costume.
 🐢 **Texture gets loaded with a delay.
-When doing image processing, don't attempt to load and instantly draw.
-It wouldn't show up!**
+When doing image processing, do not attempt to load and instantly draw.
+It would not show up!**

-**Don't forget: bitmap costumes have 2x2 subpixels, which here are counted as pixels.** So don't be surprized when your seemingly 8x8 costume turns into 16x16 texture.
+**Do not forget: bitmap costumes have 2x2 subpixels, which here are counted as pixels.** So do not be surprized when your seemingly 8x8 costume turns into 16x16 texture.

 ---
 ```scratch